janegarciu/PAD/FlightBookingSystem/Flight-App-Microservices/docs/Checkpoint1.md

 ### Docker

 At the moment there are two databases for Ticket service and Flight service.
 In order to start the docker container go to FlightBookingSystem/Flight-App-Microservices/common/flightApp-docker and in the terminal run docker compose up.

+### Load Balancing

++ GET `flight-booking-app/get-ticket` : ticket find by id, this request will be load balanced

 ### List Of Technologies